mlibrary/about-amherst/src/content/news/2022-11-29-studies-into-darkness-conversations-with-the-editors-and-contributors.md

 ---
 templateKey: news
-title: "Studies into Darkness: Conversations with the Editors and Contributors"
+title: "Studies into Darkness: Editors and Artists in Conversations"
-summary: Read and watch interviews with editors and contributors of the first co-published volume with the Vera List Center
+summary: New interviews with editors and artists explore ACP's first co-published volume with the Vera List Center
 date: 2022-11-29T18:51:27.690Z
 ---